rohan-0100010110010100/hibernateVsSlick/README.md

 # Hibernate V/s Slick

-A performnae benchmark on Slick and Hibernate
+A performance benchmark on Slick and Hibernate